kanisterio/kanister/docs/helm_instructions/pgsql_instructions.rst

 .. warning:: This chart is still in alpha and has known limitations including:

-  * Fetching logs and applying them has a timeout value of 100 minutes.
+  * Fetching logs and applying them has a timeout value of 10 hours.
 If all logs haven't been fetched and applied in that time frame, it is possible for the database to restart with only a partial restore.